The Family Educational Rights and Privacy Act (FERPA) is a federal law that protects student educational record information.

 The FERPA consent to release form may be used to give required permission to a school official to directly release information from your student record to a non-WashU individual or organization.
 This should be used when it is important that the individual or organization hear directly from WashU; students are encouraged to share information directly with their families, rather than rely on this type of release although this may be used for that purpose as well.
 Submitting this form allows but does not require WashU to release information.

 All fields and rows must be filled out completely.
 Students must include details of which portion of their record can be released, for example: “my academic standing” or “my performance in XX major or Course in XX semester” (useful if you wish someone to give a recommendation to a potential employer).
 Instructors do not typically engage directly with third parties; if you have questions about completing this form correctly please contact OUR or an advisor with questions.
-This consent to release information can be revoked by emailing the Office of the University Registrar from you WU email.
+This consent to release information can be revoked by emailing the Office of the University Registrar from your WashU email account.

 This form may be submitted in-person at OUR or submitted with a digital signature from a WashU email account.